The biggest style essence myths

 Hotness is subjective

-So because concepts like “hot” and “sexy” are so based in personal opinion, it feels overly imprecise to use those terms as defining characteristics of the Romantic essence, unless you always add the qualifier “conventionally.”
+Because concepts like “hot” and “sexy” are so based in personal opinion, it can feel imprecise to use those terms as defining characteristics of the Romantic essence, unless you always add the qualifier “conventionally.”

 And even then, you can argue that conventional hotness and sexiness means more than just Romantic features, given that strong, straight, angular features are currently popular, and these features aren’t at all characteristic of the Romantic essence.